 - The Regulatory Department, comprising of the Disciplinary and Compliance teams, uphold and ensure compliance with the Rules of Racing.
 This includes providing legal advice to the integrity teams.
 They assess all documentation compiled as part of an investigation and consider whether charges for breaches of the Rules should be brought.
 If charges are brought, the team will draft the case papers and conduct the disciplinary hearing before the Independent Judicial Panel.

 How to report an integrity concern

-The way to pass any information, integrity concern or suspected breach of the Rules of Racing to the BHA is via Racestraight, who can be contacted via email, text or phonecall.
-Racestraight is managed on behalf of the BHA by Crimestoppers, who assure anonymity to the caller and will pass on the information via a secure portal.
+The way to pass any information, integrity concern or suspected breach of the Rules of Racing to the BHA is via RaceWISE, who can be contacted via email, text or phonecall.
+RaceWISE is managed on behalf of the BHA by Crimestoppers, who assure anonymity to the caller and will pass on the information via a secure portal.

 Examples of the types of information which could be relevant includes; safeguarding, horse welfare and whereabouts, hidden ownership, drugs and alcohol abuse, corrupt approaches, inside information, betting corruption.

 Our Intelligence Team are keen to engage in a confidential manner with anyone who wants to provide any information to us.

-The following three reporting points are available under the banner of Racestraight;
+The following three reporting points are available under the banner of RaceWISE;

 - Telephone to 0800 085 2580.
 This can be provided anonymously or you can choose to leave your contact details.

 - Link to an Online Reporting Form

 Licensing is the ‘gateway’ into the sport of horseracing and all applications are considered by the Licensing Team.
 Any person who applies for a Licence, Permit or Registration must meet the relevant established criteria.
 An applicant’s experience and qualifications are taken into consideration, together with their overall suitability.